Back to All Events

 Mottled Ducks, Northern Shovelers, Blue and Green-winged Teal, Gadwall, and many more!

-Meeting Time and Place: We will meet in front of the Five Rivers Delta Resource Center promptly at 7:00am to carpool as much as possible to reduce the amount of vehicles parked at the gates.
 Please grab water, snacks, or a restroom prior to the meetup time at 7:00am as there are no restrooms or places to load up on snacks/water near the site.
-If you leave your vehicle, please be sure to take water, snacks, bug spray, and your birding gear.
+If you leave your vehicle, please be sure to take water, snacks, bug spray, and your birding gear to the site.

-Please reach out to Andrew Lydeard (andrew@alaudubon.org) if you require any special accommodations, have questions, or cannot attend, so that we can better assist you on the day of the event.
+Please reach out to Andrew Lydeard (andrew@alaudubon.org) if you have specific questions or require any special accommodations, have questions, or cannot attend, so that we can better assist you on the day of the event.

-*Please Note: This event will only be canceled by Alabama Audubon in the event of unforeseen circumstances or threatening weather.
-Refunds (if applicable) will only be issued at the discretion of Alabama Audubon.
+Cancellation: This event will only be canceled by Alabama Audubon in the event of unforeseen circumstances or threatening weather/hazardous conditions.
+Refunds (if applicable) will only be issued at the discretion of Alabama Audubon. *If you need to cancel at the last minute prior to the trip, please email or text your trip leaders to let them know!*